Kyrobi/Cynagen/rules.md

 ## 5. Cheating, hacking, and exploiting are not allowed.
-* If you abuse any exploits, bugs, or glitches you will be punished based on the severity of the abuse.
-Unfair advantages that you find are considered exploits and should be reported to a staff member, or in the #support channel on Discord.
+* If you abuse any exploits, bugs, or glitches, you will be punished based on the severity of the abuse.
+Unfair advantages that you find are considered exploits and should be reported to a staff member or in the #support channel on Discord.

-* If you find someone that has any sort of machine or knowledge of any bugs/duplication glitches, please report them immediately.
+* If you find someone that has any sort of machine or knowledge of any bugs or duplication glitches, please report them immediately.
 Failure to do so will result in both parties being banned.

 * Using modifications to the game such as x-ray texture packs are also considered cheating.
+(You get ores way faster than normal players.)

 ## 6. Use some common sense.
 * Common sense is this magical thing that very few people have.
-According to every dictionary ever made it means that you shouldn’t be stupid.
+According to every dictionary ever made, it means that you shouldn’t be stupid.

 * Bending the rules to fit your way counts as not having common sense.